Shubhangi-sawalkar/Chat-with-SQL/README.md

 Copy code
 streamlit run app.py
 Contributing
-This repository complements the YouTube tutorial and aims to provide an excellent learning experience.
-Contributions for bug fixes or typos are welcome.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Disclaimer
-This project is intended for educational and research purposes.
-Please ensure compliance with the terms and conditions of any APIs or services used.

 We hope this project inspires your journey in integrating AI with web technologies.
-For more tutorials, visit [Your YouTube Channel].

 Happy Coding! 🚀👨‍💻🤖